aramelias/DAV/q1/index.md

     seamless="seamless"
     frameborder="0">
 </iframe>

-The price of red beans has a similarity of 0.9992 across all countries, meaning the price develops at an extremely similar rate all over the world.

 De prijs van rode bonen heeft een correlatie van 0,9992 in alle landen samen, wat betekent dat de prijs overal ongeveer dezelfde ontwikkelingen vertoont.